Claire Shipman: Columbia University

+Trustee

 Shipman joined the board of trustees of Columbia University in 2013 and became a co-chair in 2023.
+Her tenure as co-chair of the board of trustees included the protests at Columbia during the Gaza war and genocide.
+The Columbia Daily Spectator reported that "leaked text messages reveal that Shipman and board of trustees co-chair David Greenwald, Law ’83, were the driving forces behind the creation of the Task Force on Antisemitism."
+These leaked text messages also included the message "We need to get somebody from the middle east or who is Arab on our board.
+Quickly I think.
+Somehow" in a January 2024 text to Mark Gallogly, vice-chair of the board of trustees.

-Her tenure's span included the 2024 pro-Palestinian campus occupations during which the NYPD entered the campus and arrested dozens of students for protesting to pressure Columbia to divest "all finances, including the endowment, from corporations that profit from Israeli apartheid" and for government officials to call for an immediate ceasefire in the Israel–Hamas war.
+Her tenure's span included the Gaza Solidarity Encampment (April 17–30, 2024) during which the NYPD entered the campus and arrested dozens of students for protesting to pressure Columbia to divest "all finances, including the endowment, from corporations that profit from Israeli apartheid" and for government officials to call for an immediate ceasefire in the Gaza war and genocide.

+On March 8, 2025, Mahmoud Khalil, a Palestinian SIPA graduate and negotiator on behalf of the Gaza Solidarity Encampment, was taken by US Immigration and Customs Enforcement (ICE) from his Columbia University residence, and, on April 14, Mohsen Mahdawi, a Palestinian General Studies student, was taken by ICE agents from his naturalization appointment.
+On April 28, 2025, Shipman first publicly acknowledged Khalil and Mahdawi by name in a university-wide email focusing on expansions to the International Students and Scholars Office.

 Acting president

-On March 28, 2025, Shipman, then serving as co-chair of Columbia's board of trustees, was made acting president of the university amid turmoil from protests in solidarity with Palestine and crackdowns from the Trump administration, which had cut US$400 million in federal funding from Columbia.
-She took over for interim president Katrina Armstrong, who stepped down suddenly after what the Trump administration's Joint Task Force to Combat Antisemitism called a "concerning revelation" earlier that week, ostensibly a call with faculty in which she downplayed Columbia's commitment to its concessions to the Trump administration.
-The announcement was made by her co-chair David Greenwald, who then became the sole chair of the board of trustees.
+On March 28, 2025, Shipman, then serving as co-chair of Columbia's board of trustees, was made acting president of the university amid turmoil from protests in solidarity with Palestine and crackdowns from the Trump administration.
+She took over for interim president Katrina Armstrong, MD who stepped down suddenly after a call with faculty in which she ostensibly downplayed Columbia's commitment to its concessions to the Trump administration.

 Review of the University Senate

-Shortly after delivering her first address as acting president in her first meeting with the University Senate on April 4, acting president Shipman announced on April 18 that the University Senate—a policymaking body composed of faculty members and students established for shared governance after the 1968 Columbia University protests—would be subject to review.
-According to The New York Times, the move is an "effort to potentially diminish the university senate’s authority," and one that Shipman and the trustees have used "vague language" to explain.
+Two weeks after delivering her first address as acting president in her first meeting with the University Senate on April 4, 2025, acting president Shipman announced that the University Senate—a policymaking body composed of faculty members and students established for shared governance after the 1968 Columbia University protests—would be subject to review.
+While Shipman cited concerns regarding community-wide representation within the Senate, the review came under media criticism for her vague language, with The New York Times describing the move as an "effort to potentially diminish the university senate’s authority".
+The report was released in April 2026 and called "on the senate to reform its structure and communication with the University administration and the board of trustees."
+It also set up three task forces to carry out the reforms.